qoherent/ria-hub-docs/docs/content/Usage/actions/act-runner.md

 # Act Runner

-This page will introduce the [act runner](https://gitea.com/gitea/act_runner) in detail, which is the runner of Gitea Actions.
+This page will introduce the [act runner](https://gitea.com/gitea/act_runner) in detail, which is the runner of RIA Hub Actions.

 ## Requirements